znadhiac/FinalProject_E-CommerceChurn/README.md

 Develop a supervised machine learning classifier using customer demographics, behavior, and transactions.
 Prioritize minimizing false negatives (missed churners) with metrics like F2-score, Recall, and PR-AUC.
 Deliver interpretable, actionable outputs to support retention efforts.

 ### **Scope and Limitations**
 Scope includes modeling churn from structured historical data, analyzing key churn drivers, and providing retention insights.
-Limitations involve missing external factors, unclear churn definitions and timing, assumptions on feature units, class imbalance (~16.8% churn), and a predictive—not explanatory—model.
+Limitations involve missing external factors, unclear churn definitions and timing, assumptions on feature units, class imbalance, and a predictive—not explanatory—model.
 Despite these, the model offers a solid foundation for churn risk assessment and retention strategy support.

 ---